How to Build a Talent Management Strategy – Based on Compensation

 Talent Management vs. Compensation Management

 I’d argue that there is – compensation management is job-centric whereas all other talent management functions are employee-centric.
 Think about it for a moment.
-Your talent management strategy is all about recruiting employees, training employees, aligning employee performance plans with corporate goals, planning employee growth and development, and identifying employees with potential then charting a course to help them realize it.
+Your strategy is all about recruiting employees, training employees, aligning employee performance plans with corporate goals, planning employee growth and development, and identifying employees with potential then charting a course to help them realize it.